Javachup/canvas-to-notion/README.md

 ## How do I use it?

 The program reads a file called `info.json` to get all the information it needs.
-You will need to create this and place it in the correct directory.
+You will need to create this, use the program to navigate to it, then run the program.

 1. Create `info.json`
 2. Provide info in the correct format
+3. Select the file with the program
-3. Run the program and profit
+4. Run the program and profit

 ## `info.json` format